 6. You can claim whichever earning history is higher: yours, your ex’s, or both—Yes, there are cases where you can actually claim both your own benefits and your ex’s to maximize your earnings.
 If you begin using your divorced spousal benefit at age 66, you can then switch to your own benefits at age 70 when the earnings go up significantly.
 This tactic is also known as “restricted filing.”
 Keep in mind that this option only works if you wait to claim benefits until full retirement age.

-7. You don’t have to wait for your ex to file for benefits—If you and your ex are both at least 62 and you’ve been divorced for at least two years, you can choose to file independent of your ex.
+7. You don’t have to wait for your ex to file for benefits—If you and your ex are both at least 62 and you’ve been divorced for at least two years, you can choose to file for the divorced spouse benefit independent of your ex.
 It won’t affect their benefits at all.

 8. Your ex cannot cut you off from Social Security benefits—Even if you have a less than amicable relationship with your ex, there’s no need to worry that you won’t be able to use their earning history for Social Security reasons.
 As long as you meet the conditions above, you’ve earned it.

 There you have it!
 Divorce obviously adds some complexity to Social Security, and there are always exceptions to every rule.
 So if you have more questions, contact the SSA or seek out financial counsel from a professional.
-And remember even for divorced spousal benefits you still have to apply.
+And remember even for divorced spousal Social Security benefit you still have to apply.
 Check out the SSA’s website to find out how.